dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   And here is the result when adding that one line of code, the recording matches the on-screen program exactly and no drop in performance:

   https://github.com/user-attachments/assets/4f44bb9a-8c7f-45c6-80d5-dbf90b83d570

+* This works and the code is very minimal, but I felt like the performance could be improved. <!-- Talk about how when calling ffmpeg.exe it's a I/O bottleneck etc. and talk about the stack overflow post that used the FFmpeg API -->